aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_tensorflow.rst

    ...

-   # SDP: Save checkpoints only from master node.
+   # Save checkpoints only from master node.
    if sdp.rank() == 0:
        checkpoint.save(checkpoint_dir)